Logistics Software

 9. Manhattan Associates

-Manhattan Associates focuses on omnichannel retail fulfillment.
-It also has strong warehouse management integration and labor optimization capabilities.
+Manhattan Associates focuses on omnichannel retail fulfillment with strong warehouse management integration and labor optimization capabilities.

 Retail Specialization